 Our dear Basil died naturally and peacefully in our arms in August 2016, aged 16 years and 10 months.
-All the other dogs were there too.
+Sasha.
+Ruby and Paddy were there too.
 Basil was a huge part of our lives and was present at the creation of every single essence.
 His wise presence was a tremendous support at all times, and is still felt strongly in our lives, our essences, and in the garden he had enjoyed so much.

 Basil was like the Big Chief who would sit quietly and share his wisdom with those who take the time to listen.

-Sasha has also been present for about 90% of the essence creations.
+Sasha was also present for about 90% of the essence creations.

-Sasha is definitely the boss around here.
-And hit a ball for Sasha and she’ll love you forever!
-But once you start, you can’t stop...
+Sasha was definitely the boss.
+And hit a ball for Sasha and she’d love you forever!
+But once you started, you couldn’t stop...

 Ruby joined us in 2010 from the same rescue home as Paddy.
 We met Ruby and Paddy together when they had literally just arrived in the UK from Ireland.
 And that’s all we knew about their background, other than what we could see.
 Ruby was skin and bone, patches of fur missing, in very poor health with severe kennel cough.
 We had no idea of some of her wilder behavioural traits which manifested as she became more at home with us, clearly feeling she could let go a little.

 Tons of essences and even more TLC and gentle training helped her into a place of feeling secure, happy and more relaxed.
-Very, very bright too, she chats as much as Sasha and has taken to her duck and chicken herding duties with great joy.
+Very, very bright too, she chatted as much as Sasha and she took to her duck and chicken herding duties with great joy.